rvasappa-ucsd/nyc-taxi-eda/README.md

 This project is developed by students at **UC San Diego** as part of 232-R Group Project Spring 2025 Semester.
 Each student within the group shared responsibilities on every milestone of the project, including feedback, model building, review, and analysis.
 The main collaborations made towards this project is as follows:

 - **Harsh Arya** (harya@ucsd.edu) - Created Model 2, sentiment analysis of fare tipping.
 Reviewed initial abstracts, models, and writeups before each submission.
-- **Gabrielle Despaigne** (gdespaigne@ucsd.edu) - Reviewed initial abstracts, performed exploratory data analysis, drafted introduction and final writeup of EDA section on readme.
+- **Gabrielle Despaigne** (gdespaigne@ucsd.edu) - Reviewed initial abstracts, exploratory data analysis, drafted introduction section on readme, final edits and review of readme document before submission.
 - **Zack Mosley** (zmosley@ucsd.edu) - Created Model 1, fare prediction model.
 Provided readme write-up of model performance and results, reviewed models and writeups before each submission.
 - **Camila Paik** (capaik@ucsd.edu) - Wrote abstract, tested initial exploratory XGB model for fare prediction, drafted model 1 and project conclusion writeup on readme document, and submitted milestones on behalf of the group.
 - **Raghav Vasappanavara** (rvasappanavara@ucsd.edu) - Created GitHub repo, headed Exploratory Data Analysis and provided assistance with development of Models 1 and 2.
 Reviewed models and writeups before submission.